sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 "$\leq$","$\leq 0$"
 ```

 The dual problem becomes a maximisation problem.
 There are two primal variables of the form "$\geq 0$" so there are two dual constraints of the form "$\leq$".
-The primal constraints of "$\leq$" form become dual variables with bounds "$\leq 0$", while the primal constraint of "$=$" form corresponds to a dual variable that is unconstrained or unbounded.
+The primal constraints of "$\leq$" form become dual variables with bounds "$\leq 0$", while the primal constraint of "$=$" form corresponds to a dual variable that is unconstrained.
 We have five primal constraints, which means there are five dual variables.

 This is the resulting conversion: